Field ReferenceInventory

 The main inventory landing page.
 Shows one row per product with the on-hand quantity rolled up across all available lots.
 Click into a row to see the lots that make up that on-hand number.

-Filters: location, product type (finished goods only / raw materials only), low-stock (below reorder point — see /inventory/reorder).
+Filters: location, product type (finished goods only / raw materials only), low-stock (below reorder point — see the reorder dashboard).

 Used for raw material receipts (finished goods are received by closing a production batch, not through this page).
 Two flows:

-1. PO-anchored receive — you have an open purchase order; pick the PO line and confirm quantity/lot/location.
+1. PO-anchored receive — you have an open purchase order; pick the PO line and confirm quantity, lot, and location.
 Most receipts go this way.

 Move inventory between locations.
 Common case: a tank has been emptied and the remainder was siphoned into a different tank — record the transfer so the lot’s location stays accurate.